What is a Pivot Door? Everything You Need to Know

 Ah, the hinged door – the one most of us picture when we think of a door.
 It’s the most common design worldwide.
 Simple but effective, it’s fixed to a door frame using two to three hinges, allowing it to swing open and closed with ease.

 Hinged doors are easy to use and they simply work well.
-In fact, they’re generally a doddle to install, and there’s certainly no need for an instruction manual when it comes to using them – we’ve all opened a hinged door!.
+In fact, they are generally simple to install, and their operation is intuitive.
 They can also be set up to open either inward or outward.

 Looks Matter: Your own custom pivot door